yongjiaw/semantic-program/README.md

 where the bottom block is likely denser than the top block.
 ```

-Productions or higher-level control still decide whether a generated candidate is meaningful, valid, or worth anchoring.
-But memory can provide the candidate space.
+In a Soar implementation, productions or higher-level control decide whether a generated candidate is meaningful, valid, or worth anchoring.
+In a dataflow implementation, the same operation can be compiled into joins, products, or candidate-generation stages.

 ## Known Functions and Semantic Reconstruction